clipperhouse/uax29/words/README.md

 ![Go](https://github.com/clipperhouse/uax29/workflows/Go/badge.svg)

-The [spec](https://unicode.org/reports/tr29/#Word_Boundaries) has many nods to practicality and judgment for the implementer.
-One place where we vary from the strict spec is to consider underscore `_` a valid mid-word/mid-number character, helpful for things like user_names.

 ### Performance

 `uax29` is designed to work in constant memory, regardless of input size.
 It buffers input and streams tokens.
 (For example, I am showing a maximum resident size of 8MB when processing a 300MB file.)